laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 Now for the removable pieces.
 These will be held in place with magnets.

-On each front and back piece, I drew lines from corner to corner to find the exact center, then took one of my magnets (a small 1mmx5mm round) and pressed it down at the intersection to mark where it will go.
+On each front and back piece, I drew lines from corner to corner to find the exact center, then took one of my magnets (a small 1mmx5mm round) and pressed it down at the intersection to indent the spot where it will go.

 ![magnet-cross](magnet-cross.jpg)